Is this your child's symptom?

 - Here is some care advice that should help.

 - Steroid Cream.
-To reduce the itching, use 1% hydrocortisone cream.
+To reduce the itching, use 1% hydrocortisone cream (such as Cortaid).
 No prescription is needed.
 Put it on 3 times a day until the itch is gone.
 If you don't have, use a baking soda paste until you can get some.

 - If neither is available, use ice in a wet washcloth for 20 minutes.